liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 Prior to the 24H1 (March 2024) update, the nonce cookie certificate must be managed manually.
 This includes manually installing it on each server in the farm and setting permissions on the private key.
 The following PowerShell script can be used to accomplish that.

 > [!Note]
 > Start the SharePoint Management Shell as a farm administrator to run the following script.
 Read the instructions mentioned in the following PowerShell script carefully.
-You will need to enter your own environment-specific values in certain places.
+You need to enter your own environment-specific values in certain places.

 ```powershell
 # Set up farm properties to work with OIDC
 $cert = New-SelfSignedCertificate -CertStoreLocation Cert:\LocalMachine\My -Provider 'Microsoft Enhanced RSA and AES Cryptographic Provider' -Subject "CN=SharePoint Cookie Cert"